deepwater-hooligans/docs/krabbing.md

 * ISK investment: As little as 1.5-2b per week but can scale up to 10-15b per week
 * Time investment: A few clicks every few days and market order babysitting, spreadsheet math
 * Expected profit: 10-15% of your weekly investment if you are smart and invest in safe reactions
+* Where to find more info: Industry sig on SeAT

 ### T2/Pirate/Navy Industry
 * Characters needed: Technically doable with 1 character but best done with 40+ reaction slots/40+ manufacturing slots/10+ science slots (4+ skilled characters)